 - a.
 Students demonstrate advanced competencies in voice and opera performance, including integration of the vocal, musical, theatrical, and diction skills required.
 Studies in these areas comprise as much as two-thirds and at least one-third of the curriculum. - b.
 Students gain knowledge and skills in one or more fields of music outside the major such as theory and analysis, history and literature, and sight-singing.
 Such supportive studies in music that broaden and deepen musical competence constitute at least one-third of the curriculum. - c.
 Students must develop advanced theatre skills. - d.
-Students must develop advanced competence in English, Italian, French, and German diction, and general phonetic knowledge and skills that can be applied to other languages.
+Students must develop advanced competence in the diction of various languages (e.g., English, German, French, Italian, Latin, and other world languages as appropriate), and general phonetic knowledge and skills that can be applied to the various languages.
 They should have language competencies sufficient to understand texts in the repertory. - e.
 As a culminating demonstration of professional capability in the major field, the student shall perform a significant role in at least one fully staged production with orchestra.